slaclab/sdf-docs/k8s-draft.md

 S3DF hosts a set of 90 vclusters across 9 facilities; access to these vclusters is available through Gangway and your SLAC account.

 1. Request access to a vcluster?
 Each vcluster has a Gangway login page following the convention: `https://k8s.slac.stanford.edu/<vcluster_name>`.
-You can find the list of available vclusters and their corresponding Gangway login pages in the [Kubernetes reference](reference.md#kubernetes-vclusters).
+To gain access, or setup, a vcluster  submit a ticket to `s3df-help@slac.stanford.edu` (see `[LinkTo:`How to request a Kubernetes Environment`]` on specific info to include in the ticket).

 Gangway is an IdP proxy that allows you to authenticate using your SLAC account via a web portal.

 2. Once you have authenitcated on Gangway, you can connect using the Gangway's generated kubectl configurations and token.

-`Keep in mind that the token is only valid of 10 hours`.
+`Keep in mind that the token is only valid for 10 hours`.
 - To update the token after expiry: logout and login again to get a new token.

 3. Once you are connected to the vcluster, you can use `kubectl` to interact with the Kubernetes API and deploy your applications.

+##### Overview of the process:
 ```
 ┌─────────────┐
 │    You      │